Obsessive Compulsive Disorder (OCD)

 Pressure and stress

-Tension from relationship difficulties, financial issues, problems at school, work, illness, or childbirth and such traumas in life can trigger symptoms of OCD.
+Tension from relationship difficulties, financial issues, problems at school, work, illness, childbirth, or traumas can trigger OCD symptoms.

 What are the types of OCD?

-It involves the constant need to check the stuff in order to avoid damage and major hazards e.g. checking whether the door has been locked, or the stove have been turned off or not.
+It involves the constant need to check things in order to avoid damage and major hazards.
+For example, checking whether a door has been locked or the stove has been turned off.

 Mental contamination can be triggered when you feel yourself being badly treated either physically or mentally by criticism or abusive behavior.

-It is the inability to dispose of useless or worn out assets/goods.
+This is the inability to dispose of useless or worn out items.

-Obsessional, disturbing and repetitive thoughts that are horrific in nature for example, thoughts of causing violence or harm to loved ones which don’t involve specific direct compulsions.
+Obsessional, disturbing, and repetitive thoughts that are horrific in nature.
+For example, thoughts of causing violence or harm to loved ones which do not involve specific direct compulsions.

 The obsessive fear of symmetry and orderliness includes the assurance that everything feels just right to prevent discomfort.
 Compulsion includes the need to have everything organized in an organized/symmetrical manner

-It includes he fear of being dirty and urge to clean the hands or stuff again and again.
+It includes he fear of being dirty and urge to clean the hands or items over and over again.